barabo/xlsql/README.md

     spreadsheet (str): The path to the Excel spreadsheet.

 Options:
     --column, -c:  A column (or columns) to extract.
 Can be specified multiple times.
     --database:    The name of the database to create. (default: database.db)
     --force:       Overwrite an existing database.
     --sheet, -s:   A sheet (or sheets) to extract.
 Can be specified multiple times.
     --verbose, -v: Show verbose output.
+    --version, -V: Show the xlsql version number.

 Examples:
     xlsql ~/Documents/Example.xlsx